Candidate and job searcher FAQ

 A recruitment consultant connects employers and candidates in the job market.
 For businesses, they provide the service of finding, interviewing and hiring the right talent.
 For candidates, a recruitment consultant matches skills and ambitions to businesses and vacancies in the job marketplace.

 RECRUITdee is a recruitment consultant, it’s our business to know all the best job opportunities, and all the best available talent, in Bangkok and beyond.
 Then we connect the two for a win-win situation and long-term success.

-The best thing to do is always call.
-Take it from us, a phone call is a serious move to start the process of career progression.
+The best thing to do is always call or contact the agency via their website.
+This initial contact is a serious move to start the process of career progression.
 Go online, find recruitment agencies that serve the market sector and the geographical area you’re looking to work in, check out their vacancies, read reviews and see how supportive their website is with your ambitions.

 Once you’re confident they can help, call them, speak to a representative about your situation and goals and they’ll tell you what you need to do next.
 Ready now?
 Get in touch.

 A headhunter is an individual or company paid to find top talent for an employer.
 This usually takes the form of reaching out to successful people that aren’t typically looking for a new role.
 The headhunter will tell the individual about a role they may be interested in and the ‘candidate’ lets them know if they want to know more.
 Sometimes, normal recruiters are referred to as headhunters in Bangkok but the definition above is correct.

 What is the Difference Between a Headhunter and a Recruiter?

 – A headhunter seeks out talented individuals that aren’t openly looking for a new role and pitches a job opportunity at them.

 – A recruitment agency works with businesses to fill vacancies through a network of registered candidates, all looking for work.